climate-mirror/how-to-help/README.md

 find a good storage option.

 ## Organizing Data for Other Volunteers
+Even if you don't have space for a mirror, you can contribute by helping to organize issues.
+We call this "issue triage" and it is vitally important:
+* making sure all major fields are filled in
+* adding labels
-Triage - making sure all major fields are filled in, adding labels, asking people for clarifications and more information - such as if there’s a missing URL, but they have a public mirror
+* asking people for clarifications and more information (e.g. missing URLs for public mirrors)
+* estimating the size of datasets (using tools like `lftp`'s `du` command)
+* identifying duplicate issues (multiple issues reference the same dataset, one issue is a subset of another)

 ## Data Verification